-Prince Harry Romance Pushing Meghan Markle To Leave “Suits”?
+Prince Harry Romance Pushing Meghan Markle To Leave ‘Suits’?

 Meghan Markle, Prince Harry’s current girlfriend and actress on Suits, is reportedly thinking of leaving the show and acting altogether.

-But before you get too excited, it’s not for the
+But before you get too excited, it’s not for the reason you might think.

 Megan is allegedly considering an exit from acting because she wants to focus on pursuing global humanitarian pursuits.
-It looks like the alleged inclination to leave acting behind has nothing to do with the red headed royal.
+It looks like the alleged inclination to leave acting behind has nothing to do with the redheaded royal.

 “Even before Harry, she was starting to think about transitioning out of acting,” an insider source told E!
 Online.
 “She wants to focus on other worldly endeavors she is passionate about, like her philanthropy.”